 For machine learning focused projects:

--Ideally, concurrent enrollment or completion of a machine learning course that focuses on both traditional approaches (logistic regression, SVM, ensemble learning) and basics of deep learning
+-Ideally, concurrent enrollment or completion of a machine learning course that focuses on both traditional approaches (logistic regression, SVM, ensemble learning), basics of deep learning, and/or large language models

 For clinical and translational research: